Data Journalism Made Easier, Faster, and More Collaborative

 Meanwhile, this is a time when the facts are continuously challenged and denied to support partisan narratives.
 It is more important than ever to give journalists the tools they need not just to work with the data, but to show what they did and how they arrived at their conclusions.

 This is why we are building Workbench.
-You can sign up for the beta now.
+You can sign up now.

 Workbench is an integrated data journalism platform that makes it easy to assemble data scraping, cleaning, analysis and visualization tasks without any coding.
 You can load live data from the sources you already use, including open government portals, social media, SQL Databases, and Google Drive.
 Completed workflows can be shared along with the story to show audiences the story behind the chart.